shirin-25/IronlabsShirin/module1/lab18/README.md

 **7. Take a look at the data you retrieved in question 5.
 Give some insights.**

+if someone wants to launch a business, according to the analysis it is better to launch an app either in games, or social network or music category.

 **8. Take a look at the data you retrieved in question 6.
-Give some insights.**
+Give some insights.** it shows that all top apps have the maximum possible rating by users.
+One "fitness" oriented app has more chances to well rated by users.

 **9. Now compare the data from questions 5 and 6.
 What do you see?**
+"Health and fitness" catergory is number 10 and not 1 but has more chances to be well rated by users.

 **10. How could you take the top 3 regarding both user ratings and number of votes?**
+'5','Plants vs. Zombies','426463'
+'5','Domino\'s Pizza USA','258624'
+'5','Plants vs. Zombies HD','163598'

 **11. Do people care about the price of an app?** Do some queries, comment why are you doing them and the results you retrieve.
 What is your conclusion?
+For example:
+No, users they rated the app for 773 votings and the app cost around $250.

 ## Deliverables